UNB Libraries Saint John Borrowing Policy

 Fines and Fees

-If a user has not returned an item by the time the maximum late fees have been incurred for that item, then the item will be declared lost and the user will be billed the cost to replace the item, plus the late fees.
-The Library will consider accepting a replacement copy from the user as an alternative to the user paying the Library’s bill for the replacement cost.
+If a user has not returned an item by the time the maximum late fees have been incurred for that item, then the item will be declared lost and the user will be billed the cost to replace the item, plus the late fines.
+In some instances a replacement item may be substituted, with prior approval.
+Please contact Library staff.

 We welcome the return of lost items to the library collection.
 A borrower who has paid a bill with Financial Services may apply to the Library for a refund of replacement fees.